jneem/jneem.github.io/_posts/tikz/ids.md

 ```

 but behind the scenes, there are a bunch of lines that used to be there.
 So
-`ojo`'s representation of your file might look like:
+ojo's representation of your file might look like:

 ```tikz
 DAGLE (0, 0)